braxtons12/hyperion_utils/README.md

 Feel free to submit issues, pull requests, etc!<br>
-When contributing code, please following the project `.clang-format` (except in judicious cases of templates or requires clauses ruining things), use trailing returns types, use assign-init over direct-init (parenthesis or braced init), and prefer simplicity and correctness over performance by default
+When contributing code, please following the project `.clang-format` (except in judicious cases of templates or requires clauses ruining formatting), use trailing returns types, use assign-init over direct-init (parenthesis or braced init), and prefer simplicity and correctness over performance by default

 ### License